TakShimoda/EPH133_Setup/README.md

         ./kill_jetsons.sh #when you're done recording.
         ```
         - This option requires you to modify parameters inside the args.txt file, which is easier and more organized.
 The robot namespace is also handled here,and different capture profiles (e.g. RGB, infra) can be appended to args.txt after a "- " in the lastline of the file.
+   - Run the rpi script in the raspberry pi and provide the robot number as the argument, etc. :
+     ```
+     ./rpi.sh B04
+     ./kill_rpi.sh #when you're done recording.
+     ```

 ## Save files from Jetson on USB by command line
 1. Plug in your usb and find its mount point by typing